Current & Past Conferences & Events

 Conferences and Events

-This conference in November 2020 will have an international focus and aims to bring together practitioners and academics from range of disciplines to allow discussion and debate issues surrounding women’s participation in sport, exercise and physical activity.
-The conference has been titled ‘Redressing the Balance’ and the purpose of the conference is to raise awareness and address inequalities from both an academic and practitioners as well as share areas of good practice.
-There will an emphasis on redressing the balance through both assessing impact highlighting future implications for practice.
+This conference in April 2021 will have an international focus and aims to bring together practitioners and academics from range of disciplines to allow discussion and debate issues surrounding women’s participation in sport, exercise and physical activity.
+The conference has been titled ‘Redressing the Balance’ and the purpose of the conference is to raise awareness and address inequalities from both academics and practitioners as well as share areas of good practice.
+There will an emphasis on redressing the balance through both assessing impact, highlighting future implications for practice.

 In 2020 we hosted our first virtual conference 'Getting back on their feet' (for more details, see separate page)